User Guide

 Format Menu

-The menu can be customized to remove unwanted entries.
-This is especially important if you are using WireframeSketcher inside an IDE.
+The top menu can be customized to remove unwanted entries.
+This can be especially useful if you are using WireframeSketcher inside an Eclipse IDE.
 To do this, right-click on the toolbar, choose Customize Perspective… and then uncheck all unwanted items in Menu Visibility section.

 top